maths/moodle-qtype_stack/doc/en/Developer/index.md

 The past development history is documented on [Development history](Development_history.md).

+## Contributing to STACK

+You could read about [Installing language pack and translating STACK](Language_packs.md).

+There is also information on [contributing to the documentation](Documentation.md).

 ## Advanced topics

-The following topics describe advanced topics for developers and site admins.

-You can read about running [unit tests](Unit_tests.md).

-There is information on [clearing the cache](Question_state_caching.md).

-You can also read on [adding support for Maxima packages](Maxima_packages.md).

-You can read about the design of the [PHP interface to the CAS](PHP-CAS.md).
+If you want to track the development of STACK or report bugs then you should visit [GitHub](https://github.com/maths/moodle-qtype_stack).

+We have separate [developer documentation](https://github.com/maths/moodle-qtype_stack/tree/master/doc/dev) for those wishing to contribute to the plugin codebase.
+The developer docs are available on a local sever (but not on stack-assessment.org/)